 There are many more benefits as well.
 As a matter of fact, let me google that for you too:cold shower benefits

-It is only three minutes, but it is a long three minutes.
+It’s only three minutes, but it’s a long three minutes.
 Well, it is at first, but it gets easier.
 Trust me it does and the benefits are awesome.
 If you want to give this a shot, don’t start out at three minute cold showers, unless you feel like punishing yourself.
 When you first start, make the cold shower only 30 seconds.
 Do that for a week, increasing by 30 seconds every week until you hit three minutes.

 I really like this practice for a few reasons: